jcstaudt/documentation/README.md

 ## Testing documentation layout

-To preview locally, start the server with `$ mkdocs serve`.
+To preview locally, start the server with:

+`$ mkdocs serve`

 You will be able to edit existing files and observe the results in real time.
+The default URL is `127.0.0.1:8000`.
+To change this, try something like:

+`mkdocs serve --dev-addr=0.0.0.0:80  # Run on port 80, on the local network.`